History & Staff

 Morgan H. Applegate, Funeral Director, Certified Celebrant

 Morgan joined the funeral home staff in 2024.
-She lives in the Brentwood neighborhood of Pittsburgh with her boyfriend and their two cats, Rex and Obi.
+She lives in the Brentwood neighborhood of Pittsburgh with her fiancé and their two cats, Rex and Obi.
 Morgan received her Bachelor of Science in Mortuary Science and a Minor in Theology from Gannon University in Erie, PA where she received the Academic Award of Excellence in Mortuary Science.
 She is a 2024 graduate of the Pittsburgh Institute of Mortuary Science (PIMS).
 In her free time, you can find her with her nose stuck in a book or working on one of her many crafts.

 • James K. Murray